John D. Greenwald Writing Competition

 The top articles are awarded GJIL publication and a cash prize, made possible as the result of a generous gift from the law firm of Cassidy Levy Kent in memory of the firm’s partner and friend, John D. Greenwald.
 The annual John D. Greenwald Writing Competition receives a number of thoughtful and innovative note submissions from law students across the world.

-The 7th Annual John D. Greenwald Competition is seeking novel & innovative note submissions from JD, LLM, and SJD students on current issues in international trade law.
+The Institute is thrilled to announce that the 8th Annual John D. Greenwald Competition is now open.
+We are seeking novel and innovative note submissions from JD, LLM and SJD students on current issues in international trade law.
+To learn more about the submission criteria, please review our flyer below.

 John D. Greenwald Competition 2023 Winning Submissions